 5 Tips for Maintaining Your Building’s Sprinklers

-If you live or work in a home or building with a sprinkler system, it is critical to ensure that whoever is in charge of the property performs regular maintenance on the system.
-Regular maintenance could be the difference between life and death if there is a fire.
+If you live or work in a home or building with a sprinkler system, it is critical to ensure that whoever oversees the property performs regular maintenance on the system.
+Regular maintenance could be the difference between life and death if a fire occurs.

-Every home or building requires a fire protection system in working condition, which is why it is vital to perform regular maintenance on your sprinkler system every few months.
+Every home or building requires a fire protection system in working condition, so it is vital to perform regular maintenance on your sprinkler system every few months.

 Here are tips on how to maintain your sprinkler system.